Thermal design power: Issues when dealing with the thermal design power (TDP)

 Once all the input data is known, the previous formula allows to choose a CPU’s heat sink with a suitable thermal resistance Rca between case and ambient air, sufficient to keep the maximum case temperature at or below a predefined value Tc.

 On the contrary, when dealing with the Thermal Design Power (TDP), ambiguities arise because the CPU manufacturers usually do not disclose the exact conditions under which this parameter has been defined.
 The maximum acceptable case temperature Tc to get the rated performances is usually missing, as well as the corresponding ambient temperature Ta, and, last but not least, details about the specific computational test workload.

 For instance, an Intel’s general support page states briefly that the TDP refers to "the power consumption under the maximum theoretical load".
 Here they also inform that starting from the 12th generation of their CPUs the term thermal design power (TDP) has been replaced with processor base power (PBP).
 In a support page dedicated to the Core i7-7700 processor, Intel defines the TDP as the maximum amount of heat that a processor can produce when running real life applications, without telling what these "real life applications" are.
 Another example: in a 2011 white paper where the Xeon processors are compared with AMD’s competing devices, Intel defines TDP as the upper point of the thermal profile measured at maximum case temperature, but without specifying what this temperature should be (nor the computing load).

-It is important to note that all these definitions imply that the CPU is running at the base clock rate (non-turbo).
+All these definitions imply that the CPU is running at the base clock rate (non-turbo).